UC Master Gardeners, Santa Clara County, CA

 • how to use vermicompost

 Students learn that vermicomposting is the process by which worms are used to convert organic materials into compost.
-We show them the worms and worm bins, and explain what ingredients go into the bins.
+We show them red wiggler worms, various types of worm bins, and explain what ingredients go into the bins.
 Then the students make a mini vermicompost bin.
-Time required: approximately 2 to 3 hours.

-This field trip introduces students to the concepts of
+This field trip introduces students to the concepts of:

 • natives bees in our area